MeVisLab/examples/mevislab.github.io/content/tutorials/openinventor/camerainteraction.md

 The module also provides UI elements to interact.

 ## Summary
-* MeVisLab provides multiple options for adding a camera to a scene
+* MeVisLab provides multiple options for adding a camera to a scene.
 * The `SoExaminerViewer` already has an integrated camera and light, the `SoRenderArea` requires additional modules.
-* You can use perspective and orthographic cameras
+* You can use perspective and orthographic cameras.

 {{< networkfile "examples/open_inventor/example3/CameraInteractions.mlab" >}}